package-operator/package-operator/docs/api-reference.md

 ## package-operator.run/v1alpha1

-The package v1alpha1 contains API Schema definitions for the v1alpha1 version of the core Page Operator API group, containing basic building blocks that other auxiliary APIs can build on top of.
+The package v1alpha1 contains API Schema definitions for the v1alpha1 version of the core Package Operator API group, containing basic building blocks that other auxiliary APIs can build on top of.

 * [ClusterObjectSet](#clusterobjectset)